nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

 }
 ```

  * _externalProvider_: A plugin that connects to an external messaging system.
-Allows to receive messages from other systems
+Allows receiving messages from other systems
-    and to send messages "out" (Default: null)
+    and to sending messages "out" (Default: null)
  * _externalTopics_: A list of topic roots that should be considered as external.
-E.g. if the list contains _other-system_
+E.g., if the list contains _other-system_
     topics published to _other-system/foo_ or _other-system/bar_ would be sent via _externalProvider_.
 (Default: [])
  * _userPrivateBaseTopic_: The base for private user topics.
 If the prefix is _something/user_ the user _john_ would only be able
     to subscribe to _user/john/something_ and not to _something/user/thomas/weather-update_ (Default: user).
  * _enableWebSockets_: Enable WebSocket support when _mashroom-websocket_ is present (Default: true)
  * _topicACL_: Access control list to restrict the use of certain topic patterns to specific roles (Default: ./topicACL.json)

 With a config like that you can place a file _topic_acl.json_ in your server config with a content like this:

 ```json
 {